A Beginner's Guide To Kaiju Eiga

 An eBay subsidiary featuring fixed prices on Books, movies, music & video games.

 There you have it.
 Now, this list isn’t complete by far, but it should give you a nice substantial collection of films of the genre to check out.
 Many of these films can easily be found at online retailers and you might even be able to find some at your local Best Buy.
-Some of them will no doubt be difficult to locate such as The X From Outer Space and the second Gamera film in the Heisei series, Gamera: Advent of Legion.
-Some are disappearing from shelves and being replaced by inferior products.
-For example, while conducting research for this article I discovered the Daimajin Complete Collection on DVD containing all three films is no longer available.
-A far inferior and non-remastered DVD set is available, but unfortunately it only contains two out of the three films.
+Some of them will no doubt be difficult to locate and some are disappearing from shelves and being replaced by inferior products.
 For those I mentioned you may have to check in the used bins and online auction sites.
 I've provided a few links on the right to help you on your quest.
 However & wherever you find them, I hope you enjoy them.
 Good luck and happy hunting!